Since Minnesota passed a medical cannabis law

 - The hospital will allow inpatients to continue while inpatient in the hospital and medical cannabis will be treated as a medication and integrated within the hospital medical workflows.

-a single standard for all Minnesota hospitals.
-Each institution must
+is not a single standard for all Minnesota hospitals.
+Each institution

-customize its approach based upon patient characteristics and needs, staff
+must customize its approach based on patient characteristics and needs, staff

 Visit the Minnesota Department of Health website for helpful resources.